Skip to content

 The Honest Bottom Line

 The Garmin Instinct 3 Solar is the best GPS watch for most ruckers.
 Solar charging, 35+ hour GPS battery, rugged build, built-in flashlight, accurate multi-band GPS - all for $400.
-If budget is tight, the COROS PACE 3 at $229 delivers 90% of the performance for half the price.
-Only spend $600+ if you need offline topo maps (Fenix 8, Suunto Vertical) or ultra-distance battery life (Suunto Vertical).
-Skip the Apple Watch Ultra 2 unless you specifically need iPhone integration and your rucks are under 3 hours.
+If budget is tight, the COROS PACE 4 at $249 delivers most of the performance for far less - now with an AMOLED screen (COROS still sells the older Pace 3 around $199 if you want the cheapest option).
+Only spend $600+ if you need offline topo maps (Fenix 8, Suunto Vertical 2) or ultra-distance battery life (Suunto Vertical 2).
+Skip the Apple Watch Ultra 3 unless you specifically need iPhone integration and your rucks are under 3 hours.

 Frequently Asked Questions